alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 have their range of application.
 The good engineer needs to know and dominate a wide range of techniques, and be able to switch between them depending on the needs of the project.
+Good engineers will refine their criteria over time, while cowboys will always be cowboys.

 ### 🙏 Acknowledgements